-Pull this crispy Flatbread Salad Pizza with Pesto, Shaved Asparagus, Mushrooms and Feta together in 15 minutes flat!
+Pull this crispy Flatbread Pizza with Pesto, Shaved Asparagus, Mushrooms and Feta together in 15 minutes flat!
 So good and so easy!
-Vegetarian.
+This recipe is vegetarian.
 Disclosure: This post is sponsored by Earthbound Farm.
 Thank you for supporting brands that help support Vanilla And Bean.

 I’ve been struggling with Sunday evenings.
 Knowing the alarm clock is just around the corner doesn’t excite me.
 Mondays are hard.
 Hard because weekends are soooo great and all I want is to have an extended weekend every weekend.
 I’m not asking too much, right?